l-with/terraform-module-cloud_init/README.md

 - `/root/config.yaml.node_1st.envtpl` for the first node
 - `/root/config.yaml.node_other.envtpl` for the other nodes

+The Cloud-init for the 1st node waits for all nodes to become ready and then puts the created `rke2.yaml` modified (substitute 127.0.0.1 with the ipv4-address of the 1st node) into Hashicorp Vault.

 The [cert-manager](https://github.com/cert-manager/cert-manager) `cert-manager.crds.yaml`
 is pre-installed as manifest in the 1st node.